AirdroperUA/AirOS_legacy/README.md

 ## Principles and Goals 📖

-The development of BlueOS is driven by the following core principles:
+The development of AirOS is driven by the following core principles:

 * An interface that is **simple by default but powerful when needed** - the user has the power to change anything they desire and customize the full experience
 * **Designed to focus on what matters**, improving user access to information and controls with a human-friendly UI and UX